 UC Irvine Division of Teaching Excellence & Innovation

-UCI IMPACT Program
+UC Irvine IMPACT Program

 Innovative Methods for Pedagogical AI Course Transformation

-About UCI IMPACT Program
+About UC Irvine IMPACT Program

 Program Benefits & Impact